wprichar/DevOPs-tooling/README.md

 4. Choose the **Space** that your starter Node.js app was created in and click **CREATE**.

-You have successfully forked this application code to your personal Jazz Hub space.
+You have successfully forked this application code to your personal DevOps space.
 To find more about Bluemix's DevOps features reference the docs at https://hub.jazz.net/docs.